BenJBailey/benstandup/README.md

 ### Today

     Rising Star - finish adding nominator data
-    Check in on next day access dns
+    Check in on next day access dns -  find out if you need to meet with IT folks first or not Standups
-    Standups
     Rising Star - next item on list
     Lasco release?